-Serve it over cauliflower rice or regular rice for a better-than-takeout dinner that the whole family will love!
+Serve it over cauliflower rice or regular rice for a better-than-takeout dinner that’s perfect for busy weeknights.

 Why You’ll Love This Sweet and Sour Chicken